VegaDeftwing/OpGuidesHugoSrc/content/Music/m4-effects.md

 > Screenshot of [Eventide's Quadravox VST](https://www.eventideaudio.com/products/effects/diatonic-pitch-shift/quadravox), with pitch shifted delays

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/MNzBFgwkU0A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Loopers

 Loopers are most commonly seen in hardware and can be seen as a sort of mix between samplers and delays.
 Essentially you just tap in when you start playing, play what you want, then tap out, then, the loop of whatever you played will play back to you.
 There may be additional settings, such as a half speed effect.

+Often you'll see loopers used for 'Live Looping' performances, where each layer is looped and overdubbed to create a full song

+Here for example is a jam using the Ditto X4 looper (the box slightly blurry, closest to the camera), which is used to loop the guitar here.

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/PffyRrUEPVM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Filters (LP, HP, BP, Notch)